 Number of Seats on Council allocated to the SWPHC: (Chair inserts number in here)

-(This is the number of boxes that may be marked below)
+(This is the maximum number of boxes that may be marked below)

 Part B

 To vote for a candidate State put an ‘X’ in the adjacent box.
-The number of boxes that may be marked is shown in Part A above.
+The maximum number of boxes that may be marked is shown in Part A above.